Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Introduction

 \textbf{The Data Bottleneck.} The primary obstacle to progress is the scarcity of appropriate training and evaluation data.
-Existing volumetric radiology datasets provide classification labels, narrative reports, or segmentation masks, but they systematically lack the structured spatial annotations necessary for quantitative reasoning: \textbf{(1) Precise 3D spatial relationships} -- Relative positions, orientations, and topological adjacencies between anatomical structures and lesions; \textbf{(2) Inter-structure distances} -- Euclidean or geodesic measurements between structure centroids, surfaces, or boundaries; \textbf{(3) Quantitative lesion measurements} -- Volumes, axis dimensions, and cross-sectional areas.
-While such information is essential for clinical interpretation, acquiring high-quality spatial annotations is prohibitively expensive.
-It requires expert radiologists to perform case-by-case 3D localization and measurement with consistent anatomical definitions across heterogeneous patient populations.
+As the demonstration in Table~\ref{tab:dataset_comparison}, existing volumetric radiology datasets provide diagnostic question answering, narrative reports, but systematically lack the structured spatial annotations necessary for quantitative reasoning: \textbf{(1) Precise 3D spatial relationships}, including relative positions, orientations, and topological adjacencies between anatomical structures and lesions; \textbf{(2) Quantitative volumetric measurements}, including volumes, axis dimensions, and cross-sectional areas.
+Although such information is essential for clinical interpretation, acquiring high-quality spatial annotations is expensive, requiring radiologists to perform case-by-case 3D localization and measurement with consistent anatomical definitions across heterogeneous patient populations.

-Alternative approaches face their own limitations.
-Mining spatial information from radiology reports proves unreliable: reports are predominantly narrative, weakly structured, and lack the quantitative relationships and coordinate references needed for spatial understanding.
-They describe findings qualitatively ("mass abutting the portal vein") rather than providing the geometric precision ("center-to-center distance: 2.3cm") required for systematic evaluation.
+Alternative approaches face several limitations.
+Mining spatial information from radiology reports proves unreliable: reports are predominantly narrative, and provide lack of the quantitative relationships and coordinate references needed for spatial understanding.
+They describe findings qualitatively (for example, ``mass abutting the portal vein'') rather than providing the geometric precision (for example, ``the volume of the brain tumor: 2.3 $cm^{3}$'') required for systematic evaluation.

-\textbf{Our approach.} To address this gap, we introduce an agentic pipeline that automatically generates clinically meaningful spatial visual question-answering (VQA) data for CT scans.
-We focus on CT because it is the most widely utilized 3D diagnostic modality in clinical practice and provides a reliable foundation for evaluating objective spatial reasoning.
-The pipeline leverages spatial computational tools, including volume calculators, distance calculators, and bounding box extractors, to derive precise spatial information about anatomical structures and tumors from CT scans.
-Multiple agents with retrieval-augmented generation (RAG) are employed to produce diverse spatial VQA pairs.
-To ensure clinical validity, three board-certified radiologists review the generated data and provide feedback for quality refinement.
+\textbf{Our approach.} To address this gap, we introduce an agentic pipeline that automatically generates clinically meaningful spatial VQA data from CT scans, the most widely used 3D diagnostic modality.
+The pipeline employs deterministic spatial computational tools (volume calculators, and bounding boxes extractors) to derive reproducible quantitative measurements from segmentation masks.
+These measurements are combined with retrieval-augmented generation to produce diverse VQA pairs, which are further validated through multi-agent filtering and review by three board-certified radiologists to ensure clinical validity and non-triviality.